Qu Qiubai

+Qu Qiubai (瞿秋白; 29 January 1899 – 18 June 1935) was a Chinese writer, poet, translator, and a political activist.
+In the late 1920s and early 1930s he was the de facto leader of the Chinese Communist Party.
+In 1935, he was arrested and executed by the Republic of China Government led by the Kuomintang in Changting, Fujian.

 Early life

 Qu was born in Changzhou, Jiangsu.
 His family lived in Tianxiang Lou (天香楼 (Tianxiang Pavilion)) located on Qingguo Lane (青果巷).
 Qu's father, Qu Shiwei (瞿世玮), was born in a family that was once powerful.
 He was good at painting and fencing and acquired much medical knowledge, but had no interest in politics and business.
 Qu's mother, Jin Xuan (金璇), the daughter of an elite government official, was skilled in poetry.
 Qu had five brothers and one sister, he being the eldest.
 When Qu was young, his family lived in his uncle's house and was supported financially by relatives.
 Though Qu's father took a job as teacher, he was not able to support his family due to his addiction to opium.
 In 1915, Qu's mother, overcome by her life's mounting difficulties and debts, committed suicide.

 In 1916, Qu went to Hankou (today Wuhan) and entered Wuchang Foreign Language School to learn English with the support of his cousin.
-In the spring of 1917, Qu went to Beiping (today Beijing) to apply for a job, but did not pass the general civil service examination.
+In the spring of 1917, Qu went to Beijing to apply for a job, but did not pass the general civil service examination.
 Not having enough money to pay for a regular university tuition, Qu enrolled in the newly established Russian Language Institute (俄文专修馆) under the Chinese Ministry of Foreign Affairs, since it did not require payment of fee.
 The institute also offered a stipend and promised him a job upon graduation.